-Drink a cup about an hour before you head to bed, or else twice a day (one in the morning and one before bed).
+Drink a cup of tart cherry juice about an hour before you head to bed, or else twice a day (one in the morning and one before bed).
 Look for a high quality tart cherry juice (without added sugars) or tart cherry juice concentrate at your local health food store, and follow the recommendations on the bottle.

 For more information on fighting insomnia, browse our collection of blogs.
 Get started with these three: